 Labour and employment: local firms in Singapore

-- Representing an employer in its claim against a former senior employee, who accessed confidential information and utilised the confidential information to compete with the employer during and after his employment in breach of his fiduciary and contractual obligations.
+- Acted for an employer in relation to a claim against its former senior employee who has wrongfully accessed confidential information and utilised the confidential information to compete wrongfully with employer during and after his employment in breach of his fiduciary and contractual obligations.